CRMawande/data_science_internship_oasis_infobyte/README.md

 To execute this project, Python must be installed on your system, along with the following libraries: NumPy, Pandas, Matplotlib, Seaborn, Plotly, IPython, and access to Google Colab.

 ### Data Source:
-The dataset for this project is contained within the file "unemployment.csv".
+The dataset for this project is contained within the file "Unemployment_Rate_upto_11_2020[1].csv".
 It encompasses a range of historical labor market metrics, such as state-wise unemployment rates, employment figures, labor participation rates, and geographical coordinates.